ibm-cloud-docs/devsecops/devsecops-tutorial-cc-toolchain.md

 * Runs a static code scanner at pre-defined internals on the application repositories that are provided to detect secrets in the application source code and vulnerable packages that are used as application dependencies.
 * Scan the container image for security vulnerabilities.
 * Any incident issue that is found during the scan or updated is marked with a due date.
-* Generate a summary.jason and store in IBM Cloud Object Storage at the end of every run that summarizes the details of the scan.
+* Generate a `summary.json` file and store in IBM Cloud Object Storage at the end of every run that summarizes the details of the scan.

-Now get started with the creation and exploration of the CC template.
+Let's get started with the creation and exploration of the CC toolchain.

-## Before you begin
-{: #devsecops-tutorial-prereqs-cc-toolchain}

-To set up the prerequisites for your CC toolchain, follow these steps:

-1. Ensure that the DevSecOps CI and CD toolchains are already set up.
-For more information, see [this tutorial](/docs/devsecops?topic=devsecops-tutorial-cd-devsecops#devsecops-tutorial-prereqs) to get them working first.
-1. Depending on your setup, you reuse some or all of the resources that are created during the CI and CD toolchain setup while setting up the CC toolchain.
-The toolchain consists of resources such as Secret Management vault, Kubernetes cluster, IBM Cloud Container Registry namespace, IBM Cloud API key, IBM Cloud CLI, IBM Cloud Object Storage instance and bucket, IBM Cloud Satellite cluster group and application, and inventory repositories.
-It helps to keep those resources, CI CD toolchains handy.

 ## Start the CC toolchain setup
-{: #devsecops-cc-toolchain-create-options}
+{: #tutorial-cc-toolchain-setup}
 {: step}

 Start the CC toolchain configuration by using one of the following options: